Buffalo River Gravel Gran Fondo

 Weekend Festivities

-Start your weekend off right with rider check-in, live music, food trucks (available for purchase), and good times with fellow riders under the stars at Camp Trapezium.
+Start your weekend off right with rider check-in, Pizza and Beer (available for purchase), and good times with fellow riders.

 Saturday Ride Day